uriel1998/daywall/README.md

 OPTIONS (must come after directory, if specified):
 --help: This text
+--darken: Darken the output image even further for my fellow nightwalkers
 --loud: extra output when running

 If `--loud` is not invoked, the output will be a single full filename to use with the wallpaper setting program of your choice.
 For example:

 `feh --bg-fill --no-xinerama $(daywall.sh)`

+### Need it darker?

+Use the `--darken` option to have it convert and darken the image.
+Ensure that you have the `$TMP` environment variable set.

+### Adding files

 The first time you run it (or add more files to what `daywall` knows about, it will be slow since it does the brightness analyzation and stores that data in a